Obie-Wan/django_hadoop/README.md

 Task state could be determined from JSON by getting task view.
 To manually update task status, just call 'hadoop-notification-view' (pass hadoop_job_id and status GET variables).
-This view is called by an Oozie automatically upon status change.
+Upon status change, this view is called by an Oozie automatically.

 ### Admin stuff:
 All your model fields are exposed to admin with the help of ExposeAllFieldsMixin.